 GROUND BEEF: Take one pound of ground beef.
 I prefer lean (90/10) ground beef for this recipe because the cheeses provide plenty of flavors already.
 And it’s an easy way to avoid extra calories without sacrificing flavor.

 Use a cast iron pan and brown the meat over medium-low heat.
-Transfer the meat into the pasta sauce before adding the cooked ziti.
+Transfer the meat to the pasta sauce before adding the cooked ziti.

 Both sweet and spicy Italian sausage will work in this recipe.
 If you want to be creative, try a combination of both.